storelocatorjs/storelocator/README.md

 See [store-locator.bitbucket.io](https://store-locator.bitbucket.io) for complete docs and demos.<br />

-Javascript library to easily build a storelocator using <a href="https://developers.google.com/maps/documentation/javascript/" target="_blank" title="Documentation">Google Maps API V3</a>.
-Storelocator is responsive desktop, tablet and mobile, and included a full webservice PHP with ajax requests.
+Storelocator is a **fast** and **lightweight** Javascript library to easily build a storelocator using <a href="https://developers.google.com/maps/documentation/javascript/" target="_blank" title="Documentation">Google Maps API V3</a>.
+Only **6Kb** on production with Gzip, it has no dependency with any framework or library and is write in **Javascript native**.

+Storelocator is **responsive** desktop, tablet and mobile, and is autonomous with a full PHP webservice which includes ajax requests includes.
 List of included features:

 * Responsive design
 * Map with options